evan-ct/ICS3U-Final-Programming-Project-CMS/README.md

 # ICS3U-Final-Programming-Project-CMS

-Geeral Format
+## Cleaner README is on the google docs

+General format
 Option list is given to the user, and a number 1-8 is inputted for the menu options Four separate ArrayLists are used for student first and last names, student ID, and grades Accessing the ArrayLists with the CMS functions will be done so by using the same index in each of these ArrayLists These ArrayLists are initialized once
 The bulk of the code is encased in a while(running) loop, which allows for easier return to the main menu You will often find that user inputs are taken as strings, and this is to that they are easier to work with, and there is consistency is in code
-     - It is easier to debug with strings
+It is easier to debug with strings
-         - If the user gives me an invalid input (ex: “hello” for stuID”, then I can check the validity of the string without getting an error
+If the user gives me an invalid input (ex: “hello” for stuID”, then I can check the validity of the string without getting an error

-   1) Add a student
+Add a student
-    A for loop is used to iterate over the code twice, so that another student can be added if the user selects to

-i is increased again if the user says no so that the for loop stops Average of class marks
+A for loop is used to iterate over the code twice, so that another student can be added if the user selects to i is increased again if the user says no so that the for loop stops Average of class marks
 Average marks is calculated with %.2f for cleaner code